The Royal Philanthropic School at Redhill

 Royal Philanthropic SchoolFounded in London in 1788, the Philanthropic Society was established by a group of gentlemen, worried by the large number of homeless children in the city who could earn their living only through begging or crime.
 The Society began its work in October 1788, placing one child out to nurse, and by 1792 were maintaining several 'families' of children, cared for and trained by craftsmen and their wives, in rented houses.
 In that year the first central institution of the Society was opened at St George's Fields in Southwark.
 It was intended for the sons and daughters of convicts, and boys and girls who had themselves been convicted of crime.
 In 1802 a separate 'Reform' was opened for the criminal boys and the main institution was afterwards known as the 'Manufactory', since the boys were principally engaged in the manufacture of clothes, shoes, rope and other items.
 The Female Reform, although on the same site, was completely segregated.
 The Society was incorporated by Act of Parliament in 1806 (46 Geo.III c.144).
 The school moved to Redhill in 1849.

 The records of the Royal Philanthropic Society are held at Surrey History Centre.
 The collection comprises the surviving records of the Society and its school since their foundation in 1788, to the Society's merger with the Rainer Foundation in 1997.
-Particularly noteworthy series include the Annual Reports (1848-1976, with some gaps), General Court and General Committee Minutes (1793-1937), Finance Committee Reports (1856-1914), Journals (1793-1848, 1896-1933, 1946-1963), photographs (c.1891-c.1970) and Registers of Admissions (1788-1967).
+Particularly noteworthy series include the Annual Reports (1848 to 1976, with some gaps), General Court and General Committee Minutes (1793 to 1937), Finance Committee Reports (1856 to 1914), Journals (1793 to 1848, 1896 to 1933, 1946 to 1963), photographs (circa 1891 to circa 1970) and Registers of Admissions (1788 to 1967).

-For a full history of the society and the online catalogues see 2271, 2524, 3521, 3741, 3998, 4261, 7363 and CC115/4/16.
+For a full history of the society and the online catalogues see references 2271, 2524, 3521, 3741, 3998, 4261, 7363 and CC115/4/16.

 The Registers of Admissions are particularly interesting since they give wonderfully detailed accounts of the boys and girls admitted to the institution including, in some cases, photographs.
 The information given in the early registers is generally: name of boy; age; circumstances before admission; trade followed, with notes on apprenticeship, behaviour, discharge and later news.
 Up to World War II the school encouraged as many as possible of its boys to emigrate, rather than face unemployment and the consequent temptation to relapse into crime.
 At first most were sent to Australia, but later the majority went to Canada and some to South Africa, because the passage was cheaper.

 The records for the Royal Philanthropic School have long been a source of interest to both social and family historians.
-Over the past 10 years or so, with more resources (particularly the census) being available on-line, we have had more and more enquiries relating to this collection, including many from Canadian and Australian family historians who have found evidence that their forebears were once inmates of this institution.
+Over the past 10 years or so, with more resources (particularly the census) being available online, we have had more and more enquiries relating to this collection, including many from Canadian and Australian family historians who have found evidence that their forebears were once inmates of this institution.

 Whilst every effort has been made to ensure that these transcriptions are correct, if any errors are found please do contact Surrey History Centre and we will make any appropriate corrections.